marlonfrank30/f5-journeys/README.md

 kubect get svc
 ```

-To validate journeys is up and running access the application using the ip address added in the previous step pointing your browser to it https://10.1.10.86 and it should work
+To validate journeys installation, access the application using the ip address added in the previous step pointing your browser to it https://10.1.10.86 and it should work

 ![Journeys](./journeys.png)